Consumer Insights For Building a Post-pandemic Supplement Brand

 In the fall of 2019, we conducted a survey to uncover insights into what consumers want in a supplement brand.
 These findings were presented at the SupplySide West conference in Las Vegas.
-To better understand how COVID-19 has affected supplement consumers, we recently conducted a follow-up survey.
+We conducted a follow-up survey to better understand how supplement consumers have been affected after COVID-19.
 Our CMO Tracy Landau shared these findings in partnership with Natural Product Insider’s SupplySide Education Series during a webinar on June 23rd, 2020.

 We verified that the demand for immunity-centric supplements has increased significantly.
-In the fall of 2019, immunity ranked fifth on the list of consumer demands relative to other ~20 health categories like heart health and overall wellness.
-In our updated research for COVID-19, immunity moved into the third spot, following disease prevention/overall wellness and gut/digestive health.
+In Fall 2019, immunity ranked fifth on the list of consumer demands relative to other ~20 health categories like heart health and overall wellness.
+Our research, updated after COVID, revealed that immunity has moved into the third spot, preceded by disease prevention/overall wellness and gut/digestive health.
 Additionally, 61% of U.S. dietary supplement consumers said they have increased their usage of dietary supplements to support their immunity.

 We learned about how consumers are choosing to address immune health.
 U.S. Dietary Supplement consumers have, in the last 90 days, purchased vitamin D (54%), vitamin C (53%), probiotics (35%), protein supplements (22%), and zinc (21%) the most out of a list of ~25 specific kinds of supplements.
 Interestingly, the strong interest in probiotics is a possible indicator that consumers are associating gut health with immunity.

 Demand for Sleep Support

 Interestingly, we found that the demand for sleep support supplements has increased significantly as well.
 In the fall of 2019, sleep support ranked ninth on the list of consumer demands.
 In our updated research for COVID-19, sleep moved into the fourth spot.